What Is The California Motorcyclist Safety Program?

 • Generally, it is safer to split between the far left lanes than between any of the other lanes of traffic.

-• Lane splitting should be avoided when next to large vehicles such as big rigs, buses, motorhomes, construction equipment, etc.
+• Lane splitting should be avoided when next to large vehicles, such as big rigs, buses, motorhomes, and construction equipment.

-• Riding on the shoulder is not considered lane splitting, and it is illegal
+• Riding on the shoulder is not considered lane splitting but is illegal.

-• Stay out of the blind spots of other vehicles and avoid lingering in between vehicles.
+• Stay out of the blind spots of other vehicles and avoid lingering between vehicles.

 • You can help other motorists see you by wearing brightly colored/reflective protective gear and using high beams even during daylight hours.

-• The practice of lane splitting by motorcyclists is legal in California.
+• In California, the practice of lane splitting by motorcyclists is legal.

-• It is illegal to intentionally block or impede a motorcyclist in a manner that could cause harm to the rider
+• It is illegal to intentionally block or impede a motorcyclist in a manner that can cause harm to the rider.

-• It is also illegal to open a vehicle door to impede a motorcyclist.
+• It is also unlawful to open a vehicle door to impede a motorcyclist.

 • Motorists in the far-left lane should move to the left of their lane to give motorcyclists plenty of room to pass.